Press Releases

 According to Alan Cocchetto, NCF's Medical Director, "This research is aimed at determining if there is a synergistic relationship between two very unique bacteria.
 It may be possible for agrobacterium to develop a symbiotic relationship with cyanobacteria within the human microbiome, ultimately enhancing the cyanobacteria's pathogenicity and to aggravate the medical condition of the host.
 This is important since agrobacterium is known to genetically transform human cells.
 Furthermore, this research will complement the toxicology work currently underway by Harry Davis, Ph.D. and his team at the University of Hawaii on ciguatera and cyanobacteria and how they relate to CFIDS/ME."

 Founded in 1997, the goals of the NCF are to help fund medical research to find a cause, expedite treatments and eventually a cure for CFIDS/ME.
 The NCF is funded solely by individual contributions.
-Additional information can be found in The National Forum quarterly newsletter.
+Additional information can be found on our website at www.ncf-net.org and in The National Forum quarterly newsletter.
 The NCF can be reached by phone at 781-449-3535.

 TOP OF PAGE